Chung Tung-chin: Miaoli County Magistrate

 Chung ran as a Kuomintang (KMT) candidate for the 2022 Miaoli County magistrate election but did not receive the party's endorsement; the KMT nomination went to Hsieh Fu-hung (謝福弘 (谢福弘)) instead.
 Chung then registered as an independent candidate in June 2022 and was expelled from the KMT in September.

 During the election campaign, Chung promised to continue the incumbent magistrate Hsu Yao-chang's policies.
 He also promised to carry out the social welfare programs of the Miaoli County Government, such as social housing, festival grants, free lunches for school students, etc. In October 2022, Legislative Yuan members affiliated with the Democratic Progressive Party petitioned the Control Yuan to investigate a statement of personal assets declared by Chung.
 That same month, Hsieh Fu-hung, the DPP, and the New Power Party presented evidence indicating that Chung had been convicted of murder in 1987, and urged him to withdraw his candidacy.
 In December 2022, the Miaoli District Prosecutors Office began investigating Chung's campaign regarding allegations of vote buying; in turn, Chung accused the authorities of political bias.
+The Miaoli District Court rejected the allegations in July 2023, determining that Chung's supporters and campaign staff had given money to other candidates for local political office.